IceRaptor/BTDevNotes/Modeling.md

 #### Animations

-- CU animator will set 'in_battle', 'charge', 'forward' animator properties
+- CU body animator will set 'in_battle', 'charge', 'forward' animator properties
 - Animators have to be defined in json, like "Animators": [ "j_Body","LB","LF","RB","RF" ],
 - Animators should be attached to objects with distinct names.
 Don't use `body`!
 -
 in_battle - boolean
 charge - trigger
 forward - float
+- weapon animations gated by in_battle as well.
+- weapon anims also support start_random_idle and idle_param. start_random_idle is a bool indicating the unit is in idle state, idle_param is ranges from (0.6-0.9) with 0.6 being a netural value.
+- Layered animators need to be Override with weight 1
+- Twist animations need to not loop

 #### Twist Animations
 TwistAnimators - it is different set of animators which can be triggered independently they are triggering next animator values